 Nothing beats the flavour of this homemade raspberry jam recipe and even if you only have a fairly small quantity of fruit its well worth having a go.

 Raspberries have a medium pectin content so this easy raspberry jam recipe will give a lovely soft set but if you want a firmer set use jam sugar, which has added pectin, or add some liquid pectin.
-Homemade raspberry jam is a real treat and it’s so worth the extra effort that it takes to make it from scratch.
+Homemade raspberry jam is a real treat and it's so worth the extra effort that it takes to make it from scratch.
 Keep the jars to enjoy over family breakfasts, or give some away as thoughtful edible gifts.
 There really is nothing like the flavour of homemade jam, packed with plenty of fresh fruit.
 Plus, it will fill your kitchen with delicious aromas as it bubbles.
 Store the jars of jam in a cool, dry and dark cupboard and once opened, keep in the fridge.
 Spread generously on toast, on scones or even stir into a plain yogurt.
+Love a good jam?
+We've got loads more delicious jam recipes here.

 - 900g fresh raspberries